 The most infamous of these GHGs is carbon dioxide (CO2), but it is partnered in crime by methane, nitrous oxide and a handful of others.
 While some of these nasties are absorbed by natural carbon sinks like the oceans, forests and the soil, ~50% of the GHGs emitted every year accumulate in the atmosphere and trap the heat of the sun, causing global temperatures to gradually increase.
 This is what is know as the greenhouse effect.

 You already know this, but the consequences of a warming planet are bad news for us all.
 Think flooding, famine, ocean acidification, mass migration, water shortage and wildlife extinction to name a few.
 It is about far more than just some altruistic desire to protect the natural world; the human consequences of these changes are equally severe.
-Climate change is real, it is happening now and it will affect us all.
-For any doubters, the consensus among the global scientific community that we humans are causing climate change is effectively 100%.
+Climate change is real, it is taking place now and it will affect us all.

 It isn’t all doom and gloom though.
 If we can keep the increase in global temperatures to below 1.5º Celsius (compared with ~1850-1900 levels), today we are at approximately +1º Celsius, then we can avoid the worst.
 To do this, we need to quickly alter the trajectory of global GHG emissions, eventually reducing them to net-zero (more on “net” shortly).
 Of course, this is waaaaay easier said than done.
 A global decarbonisation is a mega challenge, the greatest our species has ever faced, and one which requires an almighty collective effort and a wide array of different solutions.
 It’s not just about electric vehicles and solar panels.
 Transformational changes are required across all sectors of the economy from farming to fashion to finance.
 There is no one silver bullet but thankfully we know what needs to be done.
 Many of the solutions are available today, we just need to find the willpower and the consensus to implement them.